git-akihakune/ThePromisedNeverland/documentation/gamedocs/Map-Explanation.md

 (1b) Southwest Ager
 A playfield for the children.
 Contains many interactive objects.
 (1c) Northeast Ager
-There is a part of the high wall that seems climbable here.
+There is a part of the high wall that is lower than the rest here.
 There is a small forest behind the town landscape.
 (1d) Northwest Ager
 Contain many houses.
 The scenery is almost the same as Northeast Ager, but the area seems to have some secrets.
+There is a mysterious large door towards the west that you are prohibited to go near.

 ### Valtameri
 *This content will be added in 2.0 update*